enyojs/enyo-docs/developer-guide/building-apps/managing-data/building-data-driven-apps.md

 ### Specifying a source

-When defining a custom `enyo.Model` or `enyo.Collection` subkind, you may specify the `source` property to indicate which source to use for fetching and committing records, using the shorthand name for the source (e.g., "`ajax`", "`jsonp`", etc.).
+When defining a custom `enyo.Model` or `enyo.Collection` subkind, you must specify the `source` property to indicate which source to use for fetching and committing records, using the shorthand name for the source (e.g., "`ajax`", "`jsonp`", etc.).